 Changes in interest rate levels, inflation, yield curves and spreads may affect the interest rate margin realised between lending and borrowing costs.
-The current environment of low interest rates has resulted in interest-earning assets such as residential mortgage loans, or other loans and securities held, generating lower yields upon origination or refinancing, as well as lower levels of interest income respectively, when compared to historical levels.
+The current environment of high interest rates has resulted in interestearning assets such as residential mortgage loans, or other loans and securities held, generating higher yields upon origination or refinancing, as well as higher levels of interest income respectively, when compared to the previous low interest rate environment.
 Changes in currency rates affect the value of assets and liabilities denominated in foreign currencies and may affect income from foreign exchange dealing.
 The performance of financial markets may cause changes in the value of the Bank's investment and trading portfolios.

 - A major portion of the Bank's assets and liabilities are interest-bearing.
 The Bank's interest rate risk arises from the impact of interest rate changes on the Bank's assets and liabilities, since a major portion of the Bank's assets and liabilities are interest-bearing in one manner or another.
 Limited access to capital markets could have a negative effect on the Bank's revenues as it may be unable to correct interest rate imbalances between assets and liabilities, based on the timing of interest rate reset or maturity.
 For example, risks can arise if there are fixed and variable interest rate items in the same maturity bracket; this may lead to open interest rate positions on the assets or liabilities side.
 This could then affect the Bank's profitability.
 The Bank may also be limited in its ability to adjust interest rates applied to customers due to competitive pressures. - Increased volatility in the foreign exchange markets.
 The Bank's foreign exchange risk arises from exposure to unanticipated changes in the exchange rate between currencies.
-Increased volatility in the foreign exchange markets could have an adverse effect on the Bank's business, financial condition and results of operations.

-- Increased volatility in the equity markets.
+Increased volatility in the foreign exchange markets could have an adverse effect on the Bank's business, financial condition and results of operations. - Increased volatility in the equity markets.
 The Bank's equity risk comes from both proprietary and securities trading.
 Elevated uncertainty in the financial markets could lead to increased volatility in the equity markets.
 This could lead to a devaluation of equities and investment funds held by the Bank and have an adverse effect on the Bank's business, financial condition and results of operations. - Imbalance in Consumer Price Index ("CPI") linked assets and liabilities.
 CPI indexation risk is the risk that the fair value or future cash flows of CPI linked financial instruments may fluctuate due to changes in the Icelandic CPI.
 The Bank offers CPI linked mortgage loans and consumer loans and receives funding in the form of CPI linked borrowing and deposits.
 Therefore, the Bank is exposed to inflation risk when there is a mismatch between its assets and liabilities linked to the CPI.
 In the case of deflation in the CPI, there could be a corresponding impact on the balance sheet and loss to the Bank.
-The Bank's total CPI imbalance at year-end 2021 amounted to ISK 4.9 billion (year-end 2020: 68 billion),5 or 1.72 per cent6. of equity.
+The Bank's total CPI indexation balance at year-end 2022 amounted to ISK 8.3 billion (year-end 2021: 4.9 billion),7 or 3 per cent.8 of total equity.